-Network Etiquette
+D. Network Etiquette

-Use of the Network has great potential to enhance the productivity of the user.
-The Network, however, could also be abused.
-User shall be held accountable for their use or misuse of the Network.
-Each user must abide by generally accepted rules of Network etiquette, which include but are not limited to:
+Use of the network has great potential to enhance the productivity of the users.
+User shall be held accountable for their use or misuse of the network.
+Each user must abide by generally accepted rules of network etiquette, which include but are not limited to:

-1. Users shall not obtain copies of, or modify files, other data, or passwords belonging to other users without express authorization from a building/district administrator.

-2. Users shall not misrepresent themselves on the Network (e.g. logging in as someone else).

-3. Users shall not use the Network in any way that would disrupt the operation of the Network; abuse the software and/or hardware; or excessively consume limited computer, paper resources, such as through spamming, creating or forwarding mass emails, sending chain letters, or extensively using the Network for non-curriculum-related communications or other purposes exceeding the Scope Of Acceptable Use under this agreement.

-4. Users shall not create or transmit harassing, threatening, abusive, defamatory or vulgar messages or materials.

-5. Users shall not reveal any personal information beyond directory information about themselves, other students, or District employees, including social security numbers, passwords, etc.

-6. Users shall not create, transmit, or download any materials (a) that are in violation of District Policies or any state or federal law, including but not limited to confidential information, copyrighted materials, material protected by trade secrets, and any materials that would violate the District's Harassment Policy;

-or (b) that include the design or detailed information for the purposes of creating an explosive device, materials in furtherance of criminal activities or terrorist acts, threatening materials, or pornographic, sexually explicit or obscene materials.

-Users shall not use the Network for any commercial activities, such as buying, advertising or selling goods or services, unless doing so is pre-approved by the District.

-The District shall not be liable for any transactions, costs, damages or fees incurred by a user through purchases of goods or services or other transactions through the Network, or for any illegal actions, including copyright violations, that a user performs through the Network.

-8. Users shall not use or install any software or program not already on district equipment unless authorized by the Director of Technology or their designee.

-9. Users shall not engage in cyberbullying.
-"Cyberbullying is the use of technology to harass, threaten, embarrass, or target another person." (http://kidshealth.org/parent/positive/talk/cyberbullying.html) Cyberbullying includes, but is not limited to the following:
+- 1. Users shall not obtain copies of or modify files, other data, or passwords belonging to other users without express authorization from a building/district administrator. - 2.
+Users shall not misrepresent themselves on the network (e.g. logging in as someone else). - 3.
+Users shall not use the network in any way that would disrupt the operation of the network; abuse the software and/or hardware; or excessively consume limited computer, paper resources, such as through spamming, creating or forwarding mass emails, sending chain letters, or extensively using the Network for non-curriculum-related communications or other purposes exceeding the "Scope Of Acceptable Use" under this agreement. - 4.
+Users shall not create or transmit harassing, threatening, abusive, defamatory or vulgar messages or materials. - 5.
+Users shall not reveal any personal information beyond directory information about themselves, other students, or district employees, including social security numbers, passwords, etc. - 6.
+Users shall not create, transmit, or download any materials (a) that are in violation of district policies or any state or federal law, including but not limited to confidential information, copyrighted materials, material protected by trade secrets, and any materials that would violate the district's harassment policy; or (b) that include the design or detailed information for the purposes of creating an explosive device, materials in furtherance of criminal activities or terrorist acts, threatening materials, or pornographic, sexually explicit or obscene materials. - 7.
+Users shall not use the network for any commercial activities, such as buying, advertising or selling goods or services, unless doing so is pre-approved by the district. - The district shall not be liable for any transactions, costs, damages or fees incurred by a user through purchases of goods or services or other transactions through the network, or for any illegal actions, including copyright violations, that a user performs through the network. - 8.
+Users shall not use or install any software or program not already on district equipment unless authorized by the director of technology or their designee. - 9.
+Users shall not engage in cyberbullying.
+"Cyberbullying" is the use of technology to harass, threaten, embarrass, or target another person."

-- a.
-Posting slurs or rumors or other disparaging remarks about a student on a website or blog; - b.
-Sending e-mail, instant messages, or text messages that are mean or threatening, or so numerous as to drive up the victim's cell phone bill; - Using a camera or phone to take and send embarrassing and/or sexually explicit photographs/recordings of students; - d.
-Posting misleading or fake photographs of students on web
+(http://kidshealth.org/parent/positive/talk/cyberbullying.html) Cyberbullying includes but is not limited to the following: - Posting slurs or rumors, or other disparaging remarks about a student on a website or blog; - b.
+Sending e-mail, instant messages, or text messages that are mean or threatening - c.
+Using a camera or phone to take and send embarrassing and/or sexually explicit photographs/recordings of students;

+d.
+Posting misleading or fake photographs of students on the web

-Web Sites
+E. Web Sites

-Web sites created for school community organizations through the Network or linked to District's web site must relate specifically to officially sanctioned organization activities and programs.
-The District reserves the right to require that material and/or links to other sites found to be objectionable be altered or removed.

-Proprietary rights in the design of websites hosted on the Board's servers remains at all times with the Board.
+Web sites created for school community organizations through the network or linked to the district's web site must relate specifically to officially sanctioned organization activities and programs.
+The district reserves the right to require that material and/or links to other sites found to be objectionable be altered or removed.
+Proprietary rights in the design of websites hosted on the Board's servers remains at all times with the board.

-Service Disclaimer
+F. Service Disclaimer